compy-toys/.github/profile/README.md

 # Compy

-A console-based Lua-programmable computer for children based on [LÖVE2D][löve2d] framework.
+A console-based Lua-programmable computer for children based on the [LÖVE2D][löve2d] framework.

 ## Principles